Library membership and services

 - Library members can access general library services up to 10 minutes before closing time

-- Any person visiting the City’s libraries must behave in a responsible and considerate manner in accordance with the Library Board’s (registered public libraries) Regulations 1985.
-Anyone behaving in an inappropriate or disorderly manner will be asked to leave
+- Any person visiting the City’s libraries must behave in a responsible and considerate manner in accordance with the Library Board (Registered Public Libraries) Regulations 1985.
+Anyone behaving in an inappropriate or disorderly manner will be asked to leave the premises and may have their membership suspended

-- Temporary suspension of up to three months will be applied to any library member who seriously misuses the libraries’ facilities or behaves inappropriately in the library.
+- Temporary or permanent suspension may be applied to any library member who seriously misuses the libraries’ facilities or behaves inappropriately in the library.

 Online services terms and conditions

-- As a parent or guardian, you must supervise children under ten years of age if they want to access the internet at any of the City’s libraries
+- As a parent or guardian, you must supervise children under twelve years of age if they want to access the internet at any of the City’s libraries

 - You must not modify the installed hardware or software on computers at any of the City’s libraries

-- Library members can access the word processor terminals up to 15 minutes before closing and Internet terminals up to 30 minutes before closing.
+- Library members can access public access computers up to 5 minutes before closing.

 Each of our libraries has a number of computers that are available to members of the public.
 Access is free for members, with a minimal charge for printing.
 Please enquire at the counter to book.
 If you have your own device, we also have free Wi-Fi access at all of our libraries.